About Page Guide

 - In Hedge Fund Activism, Corporate Governance, and Firm Performance, authors Brav, Jiang, Thomas and Partnoy found that the “market reacts favorably to hedge fund activism, as the abnormal return upon announcement of potential activism is in the range of [7%] seven percent, with no return reversal during the subsequent year.”
 Further, the paper “provides important new evidence on the mechanisms and effects of informed shareholder monitoring.”

 - Ramius Capital’s whitepaper, The case for activist strategies, seeks to explain how activist investment strategies create shareholder value and improve corporate governance by resolving conflicts of interest between shareholders, directors and management.

 For more about catalysts and the market for corporate control, please see my white paper Hunting Endangered Species: Investing in the Market for Corporate Control.

 I have extensive experience in activist investment, company valuation, public company corporate governance, and mergers and acquisitions law.
-Prior to founding Eyquem, I was an analyst at an activist hedge fund, general counsel of a company listed on the Australian Stock Exchange, and a corporate advisory lawyer.
-As a lawyer specializing in mergers and acquisitions I have advised on transactions across a variety of industries in the United States, the United Kingdom, China, Australia, Singapore, Bermuda, Papua New Guinea, New Zealand, and Guam, ranging in value from $50 million to $2.5 billion.
+Prior to founding the forerunner to Carbon Beach, I was an analyst at an activist hedge fund, general counsel of a company listed on the Australian Stock Exchange, and a corporate advisory lawyer.
+As a lawyer specializing in mergers and acquisitions I have advised on transactions across a variety of industries in the United States, the United Kingdom, China, Australia, Singapore, Bermuda, Papua New Guinea, New Zealand, and Guam.
 I am a graduate of the University of Queensland in Australia with degrees in law and business (management).